istio/istio.io/content/en/docs/ops/traffic-management/protocol-selection/index.md

 - `tls`
 - `udp`

 \* These protocols are disabled by default to avoid accidentally enabling experimental features.
-To enable them, Pilot [environment variables](/docs/reference/commands/pilot-discovery/#envvars) must be configured
+To enable them, configure the corresponding Pilot [environment variables](/docs/reference/commands/pilot-discovery/#envvars).

 Below is an example of a Service that defines a `mysql` port and an `http` port: